The Application Process and Financial Aid

 - An application fee of $75 (US Dollars).
 Fee waivers are not available for transfer applications.

-Transfer applications may be submitted March 1 through July 1, 2015.
+Transfer applications may be submitted March 1 through August 1, 2016.
 Complete first year law school grades are required.
 Applicants are encouraged to apply as early as possible.
-For those accepted, a $1,000 nonrefundable tuition deposit will be due by July 1, or by the date specified on the letter of acceptance.
+For those accepted, a $1,000 nonrefundable tuition deposit will be due by the date specified on the letter of acceptance.

 Please contact our office if you have additional questions.
 We look forward to receiving your application.